-The vineyard property has been in the Bellamy family since the 1800’s, when it was a tobacco plantation.
-In the late 1990’s, Vicki was working her way up the corporate ladder when she quit her job and moved back home to take care of her mother, Berta.
+The vineyard property has been in the Bellamy family since the 1800s, when it was a tobacco plantation.
+In the late 1990s Vicki was working her way up the corporate ladder when she quit her job and moved back home to take care of her mother, Berta.
 Somewhere along the way, Vicki got the idea to start a winery.
 She fought to get where she is today, enduring a rough start and numerous natural disasters.
 She chose the name “La Belle Amie” to honor her family’s name.
 It means “the beautiful friend” and is of European descent.

 The La Belle Amie Vineyard is the home of Twisted Sisters wine.
 Vicki chose this name because she did not want her wines to be intimidating.
 Twisted Sisters is fun and something that a lot can humorously relate to.
-The bottles’ labels are colorful and fun, which I absolutely loved.
+The bottles’ labels are colorful and fun, which I loved.

 La Belle Amie wants each guest to enjoy wine in their own way.
 Not everybody enjoys the same kind of wine, and the winery is very understanding of this.
 I am not a wine person, but I did not feel overwhelmed during our wine tasting.
-In fact, I felt right at home and had a great experience.
+I felt right at home and had a great experience.

 Tastings take place Monday-Friday and non-festival Saturdays from 10AM-6PM.
-For $3 you can sample 6 different wines and you can keep the wine glass for $2 more.
+For $3 you can sample different wines and you can keep the wine glass for $2 more.
 On Wednesdays, tastings are 1/2 price.

 The winery has an “our porch is your porch” philosophy and wants all guests to feel welcome.
 Whether you want to enjoy the live music, socialize with friends, or read a book on the front porch, Vicki wants you to enjoy your time at the winery.
 The property is absolutely beautiful and very relaxing.

-Ms. Vicki was the perfect host!
-She was warm, welcoming, and made Blake and I feel at home.
+Ms. Vicki was the perfect hostess!
+She was warm, welcoming, and made Blake and I feel right at home.
 This was truly Southern Hospitality at its finest.
 We saw Vicki mingling with all of her winery’s guests and my guess is that she knows every one of them.
 Blake and I wish that we lived closer so we could visit again.